Roasted Butternut Squash and Brussels Sprouts Salad

 Honestly, this maple Dijon dressing was good it might be my latest obsession.
 I am going to make more recipes using this dressing.
 Combined with the tender squash, slightly crispy brussel sprouts, roasted pecans, tart cranberries and crispy bacon, this combination is honestly perfect!

-Oli / Seasoning – You’ll need avocado oil and salt and pepper to season the squash and brussel sprouts for this recipe.
+- Oil / Seasoning: You’ll need avocado oil, kosher salt and cracked black pepper for this recipe.

-Fruit / Nuts – This recipe calls for whole or halved pecans and dried cranberries.
+- Fruit / Nuts: This recipe calls for halved pecans and dried cranberries or low sugar Craisins.

-Bacon – Crisp up 4 slices of thick center cut bacon.
-Gently crumble or cut it onto small pieces before garnishing the salad with it.
+- Bacon: Crisp up 4-5 slices of thick center cut bacon.
+Gently crumble or cut it onto small pieces.

-Dressing – Combine extra virgin olive oil, maple syrup, apple cider vinegar, Dijon mustard, salt, and black pepper.
+- Dressing: Combine extra virgin olive oil, maple syrup, apple cider vinegar, Dijon mustard, kosher salt, and cracked black pepper.
 Whisk well.

-How to Make Roasted Butternut Squash and Brussel Sprout Salad
+How to Make Roasted Butternut Squash and Brussels Sprouts Salad

 Prepare the Vegetables and Pecans